- Cambridge Admissions Office

-STEM SMART (Subject Mastery and Attainment Raising Tuition) is a widening participation initiative from the University of Cambridge in association with Isaac Physics, to provide free, complementary teaching and support students who attend a UK maintained school (non-fee paying school) or are currently self-studying
+STEM SMART (Subject Mastery and Attainment Raising Tuition) is a widening participation initiative from the University of Cambridge in association with Isaac Science, to provide free, complementary teaching and support students who attend a UK maintained school (non-fee paying school) or are currently self-studying

 UK students who will be 21 years or over when starting university (mature students) and: